Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

-As someone who has been a Disneyland annual pass holder for over five years, I find myself close to all Disney news.
+As someone who has been a Disneyland annual pass holder for over five years, I find myself close to all Walt Disney Company news.

-Magic Key Pass holders receive a lot of special benefits, but with multiple tiers, limited availability, and block-out dates, things might get confusing.
+Magic Key Pass holders receive a lot of special benefits, but with multiple tiers, limited availability, block-out dates, and other restrictions, things might get confusing.

-This is especially the case if you’re new to the world of Disneyland Magic Keys.
+This is especially the case if you’re new to the world of the Disneyland Magic Key program.

-I know how daunting it sometimes feels to look through the different Magic Key tiers and determine what’s worth springing for.
+With all the different Magic Key passes and Magic Key tiers, I know how daunting it can be to look through the Magic Key Program options and determine which pass types are worth springing for.
 That’s why I wanted to write this article.

 Read on for all my tips on navigating Magic Key benefits to get the most out of a pass to the Happiest Place on Earth.